Click Here for Our Recommended Antivirus for Your Device

 As stated by Behling and others, an individual’s choice of firm or career depends on the following three factors:

-1. Objective factor: It entails assessing the material benefits of a particular occupation or profession objectively.
-For example, considering the salary, career growth, location etc. before venturing into a job.
+1. Objective factor: It entails objectively assessing the material benefits of a particular occupation or profession.
+For example, considering the salary, career growth, location etc., before venturing into a job.

 2. Subjective factor: Here, the decisions of an individual are coloured by the psychological and social aspects of the job.
-For example, a person may choose to venture into an occupation, keeping in mind its social status, overall reputation and the like.
+For example, a person may venture into an occupation, considering their social status, overall reputation, etc.

-3. Critical contact: Here, an individual’s decision depends on their experience with a particular organisation involved in a specific field.
-For example, a person may choose to join a profession based on the recruiters’ overall behaviour towards their employees.
+3. Critical contact: An individual’s decision depends on their experience with an organisation in a specific field.
+For example, a person may join a profession based on the recruiters’ overall behaviour towards their employees.

 Patterns of Career Path